 Created By: Katie Workman

-Combine the mixed berries and the chopped pineapple in a small bowl.
-Set aside.
+Meanwhile, combine the yogurt and the honey in a small bowl.

 Divide pita wedges between 4 plates.
 Distribute about ½ cup berries over each plate.
 Use a small spoon to dollop small amounts of the sweetened yogurt over the top of the "nachos".
 Drizzle with maple syrup and/or sprinkle with the shredded coconut if desired.